-- capital support for new buildings, major facility expansion or renovations
+- capital support for new buildings or major expansions

-Statewide or national programs will not be considered unless funding is sought for a portion of the program that directly benefits WNC, and (2) local people assume leadership of the program or project
+- state or national organizations, unless (1) funding is sought for a portion of the program or project that directly benefits WNC, and (2) local people assume leadership of the program or project

 How to Apply

 If you would like to discuss your proposal or have questions regarding eligibility, you are welcome to email Amanda Frick Keiser, Women for Women program administrator.
 You can also leave a message at 828-367-9919.

 2. Submit a Letter of Intent

 Access the online application process to submit a Letter of Intent.
 For technical assistance with the online grant system, please contact Diane Crisp, Senior Grants Manager, or 828-367-9904.
 Applicants will be notified by email upon receipt of their submission.